 Getting more context

 With individual addresses, every teammate can only see their own answers.
 If you want to share something with a co-worker you need to forward the message, creating more clutter.
-With a shared inbox important context isn't trapped in individual inboxes, so everyone can learn from their teammates answers.
+With a shared inbox, important context isn't trapped in individual inboxes, so everyone can learn from their teammates' answers.

 Avoiding duplicate work